Richard J. Arneson

 Daniel Pilchman advanced to candidacy in May, 2012 at UC Irvine and is working on his Ph.D. dissertation in the area of international law.
 The title of his project is "A New Vision of Law: Legal Authority for the World as We Know it."
 I am a member of his Ph.
 D. Committee; Aaron James is the chair.

-Theron Pummer advanced to candidacy in spring, 2010 and has substantially completed a thesis project on the principle of equal consideration of interests and the defense of utilitarianism.
+Theron Pummer advanced to candidacy in spring, 2010.
+In October, 2013 he successfully defended his Ph.D. dissertation on the principle of equal consideration of interests and the defense of utilitarianism.
 David Brink and I are co-chairs of his dissertation committee.

 Erick Ramirez advanced to candidacy in 2008 and in October, 2011 completed a Ph.D. thesis on the topic, "Toward a Sensible Sentimentalism."
 David Brink and Dana Nelkin were co-chairs.
 I was a member of the dissertation committee.

-Per Milam advanced to candidacy in 2009 and is working on a Ph.D. dissertation project on moral responsibility.
-Dana Nelkin is chair of his committee, of which I am a member.
+Per-Erik Milam advanced to candidacy in 2009 and in November, 2013 successfully defended his Ph.D. dissertation on "Abolitionism and the Value of the Reactive Attitudes."
+Dana Nelkin was chair of his committee, of which I was a member.

 Casey Hall of UC Irvine advanced to candidacy in 2009 and as of May, 2013 has completed a Ph.D thesis on "Shame, Humiliation, and Punishment in the Liberal Society."
 Her supevisor was Professor Bonnie Kent of UC Irvine.
 I was a member of her committee.